FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 	0. will produce a mesh where all quads are split with diagonal $x-y=constant$
 	1. will produce _Union Jack flag_ type of mesh.
 	2. will produce a mesh where all quads are split with diagonal $x+y=constant$
-	3. same as case 1 except in two corners such that no triangle with 3 vertices on boundary
+	3. same as in case 0, except two corners where the triangles are the same as case 2 to avoid having 3 vertices on the boundary
-	4. same as case 3 except in two corners such that no triangle with 3 vertices on boundary
+	4. same as in case 2, except two corners where the triangles are the same as case 0 to avoid having 3 vertices on the boundary

 	````freefem
 	mesh Th = square(n, m, [x0+(x1-x0)*x, y0+(y1-y0)*y], flags=icase);